andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 **This is a crucial strategic aspect of software architecture:** By directly mapping bounded contexts in code, we consistently apply the Ubiquitous Language at every level of system organization.

+Structuring code based on business context diagrams aligns software organization directly with the Ubiquitous Language, eliminating the need for mental mapping.
+This approach offers significant advantages in developer onboarding and communication by directly mapping domain concepts like "payment" or "booking" to specific packages, allowing for rapid code navigation.

 When someone asks:
 *	"Where is the car logic?" → `carpool/`
 *	"Where is payment processing?" → `payment/`